A Chance Meeting?

-Before we parted she stuck a bottle of seasoning into my hand and said, "Here!"
+Before we parted, she stuck a seasoning bottle in my hand and said, "Here!"
 I was delighted to see that it was some Louisiana Blackened Fish Seasoning made by her husband Chef Hans.

 Well, I knew what I was having for supper that weekend.
 I picked up some catfish fillets at the store and was pleasantly surprised at the ease of preparing the blackened fish.
-After generously seasoning the fish fillets I added them to a heavy saucepan that had 1 tablespoon of melted butter per fillet in it according to the directions on the bottle.
+After generously seasoning the fish fillets, I added them to a heavy saucepan with a tablespoon of butter per fillet in it.
+This is according to the easy directions on the bottle.

-I blackened the fish on both sides over high heat then turned down the heat to allow the fillets to cook until they were done and dinner was ready to serve.
+After placing the fillets in the hot butter, I blackened or browned them on both sides over high heat.
+Then, I turned down the heat to allow the fish to cook until they were done.
+Voila!
+The fish was done in a matter of minutes.

-So easy and yes, so good!
+So easy and, yes, so good!
 Very flavorful.
-I had taken out some frozen crawfish etouffe from the freezer, warmed it up and poured it over the fish.
-Of course that just added another depth of flavor.
+I had removed some frozen crawfish etouffee from the freezer, warmed it up, and poured it over the fish.
+Of course, that just added another depth of flavor.

 Later I used the same seasoning on some peeled shrimp that I had put on skewers.
 I grilled them over the stove on an oiled grill pan for about 3 minutes on each side.
 So yummy!

-These dishes can be prepared for your holiday gatherings.
-Those skewers make great appetizers or toss the shrimp into a salad for a light meal.
-You can even give Chef Hans seasoning blends as Christmas gifts to your friends and family like I plan on doing.
-Don’t forget to invite them over to louisianawomanblog.com for a good etouffe recipe to go with their fish.
-Thanks!
+These dishes can be prepared for your holiday gatherings with ease.
+The shrimp skewers make great appetizers, or toss the shrimp into a salad for a light meal.
+You can search louisianawomanblog.com for more recipes for your holiday cooking.

 A generous person will prosper; whoever refreshes others will be refreshed.
 Proverbs 11:25